TokenBrice/blog/content/posts/2020/hello-world.md

 > Let's spell it out in case it's not clear enough: there are no valid reasons for someone to ship a privacy-intrusive website nowadays especially if the site is "read-only", like this blog.

-Yet there are damn too many out there!
+Yet there are still too many out there!

-So let's call these potentially ignorant, if not careless, if not lazy, if not non-giving-a-fuck-about-privacy developers out.
+So **let's call these potentially ignorant, if not careless, if not lazy, if not not-giving-a-fuck-about-privacy developers out.**

 I can barely touch an HTML file, and I did it - so quit your bullshit and get to work.